 The University of Illinois has a large, dynamic faculty that engages in research that extends the entire spectrum of respiratory disease.
 The Pulmonary, Critical Care, Sleep & Allergy division faculty have experts in health care delivery and many disease processes including acute respiratory distress syndrome, allergic disease, asthma, bronchiectasis, chronic obstructive lung disease, interventional bronchoscopy, lung cancer, the microbiome, mycobacterial disease, pulmonary hypertension and other forms of pulmonary vascular disease, sarcoidosis, sleep disorders, and transplant immunology.

 There are more than 100 faculty members pursuing a wide range of innovative studies that advance our understanding of pulmonary processes and improving respiratory health.
 A strong portfolio of NIH funding, as well as grants from multiple other sources, supports these vibrant research endeavors.
-Dr. Patricia Finn, who chairs the Department of Medicine, heads the T32 research fellowship program.
+Dr. Steven Dudek, Chief of the Division of Pulmonary, Critical Care, Sleep and Allergy, heads the T32 research fellowship program.
 In addition, many investigators are closely affiliated with the division’s faculty enhancing its research through collaborative interactions.
 The Center for Lung and Vascular Biology, directed by Dr. Asrar Malik (Chairman, Department of Pharmacology), has more than 35 PhD and physician researchers.
-Dr. Terri Weaver, Dean of the School of Nursing, is an internationally known expert on sleep-disordered breathing, as is Dr. David Carley, Director of the Center for Narcolepsy, Sleep, and Health Research.
+Dr. Eileen Collins, Dean of the School of Nursing, is an internationally known expert on cardiovascular and pulmonary rehabilitation interventions; Dr. Mary C. Kapella, Director of the Center for Sleep, and Health Research.
 The University of Illinois’ School of Public Health has many of the faculty members involved in different areas of respiratory health research, as do the Departments of Bioengineering, Microbiology, and Biochemistry.
 Together, this diverse faculty provides a fertile environment to pursue basic and clinical research related to respiratory disease.

 Other important aspects of the Pulmonary and Critical Care fellowship research program includes close mentoring and follow up, access to many investigative technologies, services, and instruction, ability to obtain a Master of Public Health or Master of Science degree with tuition waiver, and promotion of the fellows’ work and career at national and international levels.
 Fellows completing the research fellowship will have presented at national meetings and authored several abstracts or complete works.
 They will be familiar with grant writing and have research skills that will allow them to become productive faculty members on graduation.
 The University of Illinois Pulmonary and Critical Care Medicine research fellowship provides a foundation for a highly successful academic career.